 Sift:

-At this point, I put my mesh strainer directly on the cookie bowl and sift my dry ingredients in.
-Add the flour, baking soda and baking powder.
+At this point, I put my mesh strainer directly on the cookie bowl and sift my flour mixture in.
+Add the all purpose flour, baking soda and baking powder.
 Whisk to get it to go through the mesh.

 sifting dry ingredients